Sakura Mochi

 Instructions:

-6. Pour a scoop of the batter onto the pan, shaping it into an oblong shape to form the mochi shell.
+Pour a small scoop of batter onto the pan, shaping it into an oblong oval to form the mochi shell.

-7. Cook the mochi batter until the surface is dry, then carefully flip it using a spatula to cook the other side.
+Cook until the surface looks dry, then carefully flip using a spatula to cook the other side briefly.

 What is the history behind the Sakura Mochi?